Miss Banner and Mrs Herron's Class Home Learning

 Again with your grown up, write a simple story - take turns writing it with your grown up.

-Draw a picture of your face, can you label your face parts?
+Draw a picture of yourself, can you label your body parts?

-How many words containing 'ch' can you write?
+How many words containing 'ee' (as in feet) can you write?

-How many words containing 'sh' can you write?
+How many words containing 'th' can you write?

-Ask your grown up to dictate this sentence to you to write 'The blue car is fast.'
+Ask your grown up to dictate this sentence to you to write 'She went for a run to the shops.'

 Practise reading your tricky word list, how many do you know already?
 Can you choose 5 new ones to learn.